 The decision to sell your house before the lender takes it in a foreclosure can be difficult and complicated.
 Selling requires consideration of the financial and legal requirements for each particular situation.
 Consulting with a mortgage broker and lawyer is recommended before you decide to sell.

-As long as the lender has not sold the house, the homeowner has the right to sell their property.
-If the sale of the home pays all outstanding debts and mortgages, the homeowner does not need approval from the lender to sell the property.
+As long as the lender has not sold the house, the homeowner has the right to sell the property.
+If the homeowner pays all outstanding debts and mortgages, the homeowner does not need approval from the lender to sell the property.
 If the selling price is below the amount of all outstanding obligations, the homeowner will need the permission and consent of the debt holder to sell the property.
 Selling a house below the amount owed is also called a short sale.

 Can a Lawyer Stop a Foreclosure?

 A lawyer may not be able to stop foreclosure proceedings from starting.
-After all, you probably aren’t going to be speaking to a lawyer until notification that your lender intends to move forward with foreclosure proceedings.
+After all, you probably aren’t going to speak to a lawyer until you receive notification that your lender intends to move forward with foreclosure proceedings.

 That said, a lawyer may be able to help you avoid the more dire consequences of a foreclosure (such as losing your home) by working with the lender and their lawyer to devise an alternative.
 A lawyer with experience in foreclosure and mortgage law may be able to advise you on what your options are as far as mitigating losses and can help you gather the documentation required to plead your case in the courts.

 The fact remains that foreclosure is a painful process for both lender and borrower, so if you’re in mortgage default or at risk of default, the first thing to do is tell your lender.
-If you’re in default due to a temporary hardship such as a layoff or a medical expense, you should notify your lender.
+You should notify your lender if you’re in default due to a temporary hardship such as a layoff or a medical expense.
 Your lender will probably be more inclined to offer you a deferral or an alternative payment structure so you can get your mortgage back on track and avoid foreclosure.

 Should I Stop the Foreclosure?

-Many people want to know should I stop the foreclosure or let the lender take the property.
+Many people want to know if they should stop the foreclosure or let the lender take the property.
 The answer can be complicated but primarily depends upon how much equity remains.
-If there is no equity left in the property, then there is little point fighting the foreclosure.
-If there is a substantial amount of equity, the property owner should try to stop the foreclosure.
-As with all legal issues, we recommend that the property owner consults with a mortgage broker and a lawyer before making a decision.
+If there is no equity left in the property, then there is little point in fighting the foreclosure.
+If there is substantial equity, the property owner should try to stop the foreclosure.
+As with all legal issues, we recommend that the property owner consults with a mortgage broker and a lawyer before deciding.